Regulation of nicotine marketing: Indonesia

 In Indonesia, tobacco advertising is still allowed, but showing the cigarette packaging and smoking activities is outlawed.
 Broadcast of tobacco advertising on Indonesian television is only allowed from 9:30 pm until 5:00 am local time.
 Warnings on cigarette packaging are shown, as of 2018 old warning was replaced by "Because smoking, I suffered throat cancer" (Karena merokok, saya terkena kanker tenggorokan).
 Recent warnings also include 18+ signs and a quitline.

 In 2014, the Indonesian government halted the branding of cigarettes as "light", "mild", "ultra light", "extra mild", "low tar", "slim", "special", "full flavour" or "premium" on all smoking packages and has decided to place graphic images on the cigarette packs to show the adverse long-term effects of excessive smoking.
 However, this rule does not affect many cigarette brands such as L.A.
-Lights, A Mild, Djarum Black Slim, Dunhill Filter, and Win Mild Premium; that already used some words above.
+Lights, A Mild, Djarum Black Slim, Dunhill Filter, and Win Mild Premium; that previously used such descriptors continued to be marketed without relabeling due to pre-existing trademarks and branding conventions.

+In 2024, the government raised the minimum legal age to purchase cigarettes from 18 to 21, prohibited the sale of single cigarettes, banned the sale of conventional and electronic cigarettes within 200 metres of schools and playgrounds, and imposed tighter controls on online sales.
+The regulation also introduced stronger sanctions for advertising violations, with advertising provisions scheduled to take effect two years after the regulation was signed.